The Wild Foodies of Philly

 - http://www.meetup.com/Nature-Studies/ (Hugh Brenner)

-- http://www.meetup.com/Philadelphia-Mushrooms/ Mycological Association of Greater Philadelphia
+- http://www.meetup.com/Philadelphia-Mushrooms/ Mycological Association of Greater Philadelphia (does not appear to be active)

 LOCAL PROFESSIONAL FORAGERS: Philly/NJ area